 The other great standard for pesto is, of course, to stir it through your pasta as a super simple fast food sauce.
 Fry some lardons or snips of bacon and toss these in as well.
-This robust rosemary and walnut pesto just relishes all that depth of flavour and you will have one heart meal on your plate within a few minutes.
+This robust rosemary and walnut pesto just relishes all that depth of flavour and you will have one hearty meal on your plate within a few minutes.

 So here is how to make this Rosemary and Walnut Pesto, it is quick and easy and oh so tasty.
 I’m sure you will be converted and find yourself skipping past that boring green supermarket sludge from now on.